 Our local church is St.Peter's and you can find their website here: www.stpetersbishopsworth.co.uk

 We have a well developed link with the Grace Baptist School in the Gambia.
 We learn about the differences and similarities between their school and ours, develop pen-pals and share resources and ideas.
-This year we held an olympic challenge where we competed against our partner school in a variety of events.
-There are some pictures of these events in Our Gallery.

 Plays and Productions

 Every child gets to take part in putting on lots of different plays and musicals.
 These are loved by parents and help build the children’s confidence.
 Some plays are put on by classes and others by a group of classes or an after school club.
 Our school really specialises in the performing arts.
 Come and see one of our fabulous productions!

 Some of our productions have included: Little Red Riding Hood performed by Year 2, The Victorian Historian performed by Year 5, Little Red Hen performed by Reception, Jack and The Beanstalk and Billy Goats Gruff performed by Year 1 and Hansel and Gretel performed by Year 4.
 Year 6 put together an amazing end of year production including an interval of film clips.
 Over the past few years we've had the Jungle Book and Joseph and the Amazing Technicolour Dreamcoat!